palash892/Opening_JupyterLab_Remotely/README.md

 ## Opening JupyterLab Remotely

-To access JupyterLab on a remote server, follow these steps after logging in:
+###To access JupyterLab on a remote server, follow these steps after logging in:

-1. Enter the following command in your terminal:
+###1.
+Enter the following command in your terminal:

     ```
     path/to/the/jupyter-lab/jupyter-lab password
     ```

-2. Start Jupyter Notebook with the following command:
+###2.
+Start Jupyter Notebook with the following command:

     ```
     path/to/the/jupyter-lab/jupyter-lab --ip='*' --no-browser